How to Book a Private Jet

 DETERMINING THE SAFETY LEVEL OF EACH FLIGHT

 Safety ratings in private aviation are determined by two main companies: Argus and Wyvern.
-Having a rating from these companies means that a safety audit has been performed and that flight crews must meet particular criteria to fly under certain safety ratings.
+Having a rating from these companies means that a safety audit has been performed and that flight crews must meet specific criteria to fly under certain safety ratings.

-At the very least, clients should be requesting two pilots for their flights that meet either Argus or Wyvern status.
+At the very least, Clients should be requesting two pilots for their flights that meet either Argus or Wyvern status.

 BOOKING AN AIRCRAFT AND PAYING FOR THE CHARTER

 Once you’ve made your selection, you’ll then be sent a contract to fill out, agreeing to the terms and conditions of the flight, as well as any cancellation or change policies imposed by the company.
-This can often be done over e-signing software such as DocuSign.
-Once this is signed, the flight is locked in, and you’ll then need to make the necessary payments before the day of departure.

 If any optional extras are requested, including catering or ground transportation, these will be put on the final bill.